Jesse Falk is a writer, entertainer and self-made woman who lives in Melbourne, Australia, with her two Burmese cats.

 - Solid computer literacy: intermediate-to-advanced use in Microsoft Office

-- Speedy and accurate operator with touch-typing speed of 74wpm
+- Speedy and accurate operator with a touch-typing speed of 74wpm

 - Self-motivator, easily able to manage workload autonomously